-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Health officials fear the transmission rate could accelerate as hundreds of millions of Chinese travel at home and abroad during week-long holidays for the Lunar New Year, which begins on Saturday.

+Giving details on infections in China, state television said 634 cases had been confirmed.
+By the end of Wednesday, China’s National Health Commission confirmed 17 dead in the central province of Hubei.

+Health authorities in Hebei, just south of Beijing, said on Thursday an 80-year-old man infected with the coronavirus had died there, marking the first confirmed death outside Hubei.
+He died on Wednesday but was not confirmed to have been infected with the virus until Thursday.

-The previously unknown virus strain is believed to have emerged late last year from illegally traded wildlife at an animal market in the central Chinese city of Wuhan.
+The previously unknown virus strain is believed to have emerged late last year from illegally traded wildlife at an animal market in the the capital of Hubei province, Wuhan.

 Most transport in Wuhan, a city of 11 million people, was suspended on Thursday and people were told not to leave.
 Hours later, neighbouring Huanggang, a city of about 7 million people, announced a similar lockdown.